TYaDream/Few-Sensor_Knowledge-_Distillation/README.md

 Recommended:

 - Python 3.9+
-- CUDA-capable GPU for full 1000-epoch experiments
+- PyTorch
-- Windows PowerShell if using the provided `.ps1` launch scripts
+- CUDA GPU is optional but recommended for training

 Install dependencies: